-In this older post, I estimated our general expenses in retirement might be close to $4,000 per month excluding any international travel (after taxes).
-Here is quick summary of those expenses at the time of this post:
+Back in this older post, I estimated our basic expenses in retirement might around $4,000 – $4,500 per month excluding any major discretionary spending and excluding any international travel (after taxes).

-I write about owning a million dollar investment portfolio not because it’s a nice round investment number (although it is) but because we believe the income derived from this portfolio value (excluding withdrawals; fixed income from our small workplace pensions; government benefits paid to us in the form of CPP and OAS in our 60s and beyond) should be enough to cover most expenses.
-This means we will have reached our crossover point.
-If we don’t have enough money to “live off dividends” then we’ll start withdrawing from our portfolio – which is just fine.
+I write about owning a million dollar investment portfolio not because it’s a nice round investment number (although it is) but because we believe the income derived from this portfolio value (excluding workplace pension values; excluding government benefits paid to us in the form of CPP and OAS) should be enough to cover most expenses.

 Mark, I have read your articles about your journey to owning million dollar portfolio.
 I would be interested to know how you would invest if your RRSP (Registered Retirement Savings Plan) was maxed out; what would you do next?